TinQlo/LogFly/README.md

     hidden: ('yes', 'no') default is 'no', means logfile will save a copy in user/.1o9f1y folder
     color: ('yes', 'no') default is 'yes', means log will with color.
     str_message: ('yes', 'no') default is 'yes', means log will print message with str()

+###use2
+    logfly.create_file(pathfile='', filenname='')

+##Description
+    pathfile is the file path that you want to create, must fill with //
+    filenname is the file name that you want to create, must is with *.*

 ## Example: